MIPT-ILab/sd-lecture/README.md

-# sd-lecture
+# MIPT-MIPS lectures

-Lectures on Software Development
+This repository contains foils for Software Development lectures for MIPT-MIPS project.
+To read more about MIPT-MIPS project, go to the http://mipt-ilab.github.io/mipt-mips/ site.